Mike Rhyner

 Michael Rhyner, a.k.a.
-"The Old Grey Wolf", (born August 16, 1950) is a former radio sports talk personality on KTCK ("The Ticket") radio in the Dallas area.
-He helped found the station and is sometimes referred to as the station's patriarch.
+"The Old Grey Wolf", (born August 16, 1950) is a current podcaster and a former radio sports talk personality on KEGL 97.1fm The Freak and KTCK 1310am/96.7fm ("The Ticket") radio in the Dallas area.
+He helped found The Ticket in January 1994 and is sometimes referred to as the station's patriarch.
 He co-hosted The Hardline, a weekday afternoon show on the station, with Corby Davidson.
 He was on ESPN's list of "Sports Radio Personalities of the Year" in 1997, 1998, and 2003.
 He is a frequent guest on broadcast television.

 Early life

 Rhyner was raised in the Oak Cliff district of Dallas, and he graduated from Kimball High School in 1968.
 As a boy, he was a fan of the Dallas Texans at the insistence of his father but later would switch his allegiance to the Dallas Cowboys.
 As a teenager, he played the drums in several local bands from which he said he earned a surprisingly good amount of money.
 He briefly attended El Centro College, part of the Dallas County Community College District, but did not graduate.
 In his early twenties, Rhyner continued to make a living playing music, but by his late twenties, he was not getting to where he felt he wanted to be.
 So, he returned to school to study radio broadcasting at the University of Texas at Arlington.